 After years of relative stability, District enrollment is projected to continue its recent trend of increasing through the end of the projection period.
-Enrollment is projected to increase to 1,296 by 2026-27 from the current year's enrollment of 1,213.
-A potentially large project in the Town of Guilderland, as well as recent development in the Town of New Scotland and the Village of Voorheesville, could potentially provide additional enrollment increases over the next ten years.
-Existing home sales in the District have been very hot the last year and could further bring in new families and school-age children into the District.
+Enrollment is projected to increase to 1,334 students by 2027-28 up from this year's enrollment of 1,251 students.
+New single-family builds in the Town of Guilderland and Town of New Scotland could have the potential to increase the number of school aged children in the District in future years.
+Additionally, existing housing market in the District continues to remain healthy, which could bring in new families and school-age children into the District.
 The District's birth-to-Kindergarten survival ratio has consistently remained above 1.0, an important factor for enrollment growth.
-We are still unsure how COVID will affect birth rates in 2020 and 2021, but lower than projected birth classes would likely cause enrollment in the final two years to be lower than projected.